 Next, the court schedules hearings to determine the rights and obligations of either party, which can include property division, the assignment of debt, spousal maintenance, child support, and the custody of shared children.
 If parties cannot agree on how their marriage should end, the court will hold a full trial.

-However, most of the time, people come to agreements and draft a separation agreement, marital settlement agreement, or rule 69 agreement before their case escalates to litigation.
+However, most of the time, people come to agreements and draft a separation agreement, marital settlement agreement, or rule 69 agreement before their case escalates to a final hearing.
 Through the use of court-facilitated mediation or a prenuptial, postnuptial, or separation agreement, most marriages end with some sort of compromise.
 A divorce lawyer in Mesa could help protect your future regardless of how your marriage ends.

 Enlist the Help of a Mesa Divorce Attorney Today

 A divorce is both an unfortunate end to a marriage and a complicated legal matter.
-Parties to a divorce must process their case through a superior court in Mesa, Phoenix, or Surprise through family court.
-While this process could take several years, retaining legal representation could help protect your assets and parenting rights within a shorter period of time.
+Parties to a divorce must process their case through a superior court in Mesa, Phoenix, or Surprise family court.
+While this process takes time, retaining legal representation could help protect your assets and parenting rights within a shorter period of time.

 While any dissolution has the potential to go to a trial, it is more likely that the matter will end with some form of compromise.
 A Mesa divorce lawyer could help identify your goals, explain your rights, and advocate for your success in court.
 Contact our firm today to schedule an initial consultation.